Father Luis Barrios

 President, Latino Commission on AIDS & Founder, Hispanic Health Network, New York

-A Utah native, Rebecca Chavez-Houck, MPA, represented Salt Lake City’s District 24 from 2008-18, where she focused on policy related to health and human services, as well as voter engagement and access.
-She currently serves on the Governor’s Multicultural Commission, as well as various other community boards and commissions.
-Her passion for supporting a continuum of patient-centered care, including sponsoring Utah’s End of Life Options Act legislation for four years, is in part a result of having served on legislative health and human services committees.
+A Utah native, Rebecca represented Salt Lake City’s District 24 for ten years in the state legislature, where she focused on policy related to health and human services, as well as voter engagement and access.
+She currently serves on the Governor’s Multicultural Commission and various other community boards and commissions.
+Her passion for supporting a continuum of patient-centered care, including sponsoring Utah’s End of Life Options Act legislation, is in part a result of having served on the health and human services committees.
 She continues to serve on several boards and initiatives and has been honored extensively for her efforts.
 Rebecca teaches non-profit administration classes as adjunct faculty within the University of Utah’s MPA program.
 She also provides leadership coaching and community engagement consulting through her public affairs firm, Aspira Public Affairs LLC.

 Dr. Yanira Cruz

 President, CEO, National Hispanic Council on Aging, Washington, D.C.

 Husband of the late Brittany Maynard, California

-Dan Diaz is the husband of Brittany Maynard, who died in November 2014 from a brain tumor.
-The couple moved from California to Oregon, one of four states at that time that had authorized medical aid in dying so Brittany could get the prescription for aid-in-dying medication to ensure she would have a gentle dying process instead of an agonizing one.
+Dan is the widower of Brittany Maynard, who died in November 2014 from a brain tumor.
+The couple moved from California to Oregon, one of four states at that time that had authorized medical aid in dying so Brittany could get the prescription for aid-in-dying medication.
 As a result of Brittany’s story, in 2015 legislators introduced bills to authorize medical aid in dying in California, 24 other states as well as Washington, D.C.
-Dan advocates for expanding the availability of end-of-life care options for terminally ill, mentally capable individuals.
-Dan’s efforts were instrumental in securing the passage of the End of Life Option Act in California, and his efforts to advance similar bills continue in other states across the country.
+Dan continues to advocate for expanding the availability of end-of-life care options for terminally ill, mentally capable individuals.
+His efforts were instrumental in securing the passage of the End-of-Life Option Act in California.

 Founding Director, Edward R. Roybal Institute on Aging University of Southern California, California